deitch/cansecurity/README.md

 Note that failing to get an authentication for all of the above steps does **not** necessarily indicate that a 401 should be sent back.
 It is entirely possible that the user is accessing a resource that does not require authentication!
 This part of the cansecurity library is entirely about authentication; authorization is a different topic.

+### HTTP Response Headers
+cansecurity passes details about success or failure of authentication in custom `X-` HTTP response headers.
+Of course, a failed authentication will return a `401`, but the *reason* for failure will be in the appropriate header listed in this section.
+Similarly, a successful authentication - by *any* means - will allow the request to go through returning a `200`, `201`, `404`, etc., depending on the app. cansecurity will, however, return the session token and logged in user via appropriate HTTP response headers.

-### The X-CS-Auth Header
+#### X-CS-Auth Header
-The X-CS-Auth header contains error responses or success tokens.
+The X-CS-Auth response header contains error responses or success tokens.
 If authentication was successful, by any means, then a new header is generated with each request.
 This header is of the following format:

     success=sha1hash:username:expiry